-Setting up the right ball python habitat often makes the difference between a healthy, happy pet and one that is prone to getting sick and in some cases, dying early.
-Ball pythons are one of the most popular pets among first-time reptile owners because they're not only really cool-looking, they're easy to take care of and can live for quite a while if maintained properly.
+The right ball python tank setup often makes the difference between a healthy, happy pet and one prone to getting sick and dying early.
+Ball pythons are one of the most popular pets among first-time reptile owners because they're cool-looking, easy to take care of, and can live quite a while if cared for properly.
 Even though this snake is easy to maintain, it still requires a properly designed habitat where it can live in creature comfort.

 Sizing a Ball Python Terrarium

 Ball pythons require a lot of room, so the cage or enclosure you choose will probably increase in size along with your pet.
 The general rule of thumb is that the perimeter of the cage should be at least two times the length and two times the width of your snake's body.
 Most young snakes will do just fine in a 20-gallon tank, but you can expect to upgrade the tank to a minimum of 30 gallons once your snake increases in size.